 Full- and Part-Time Programs

-Applicants to the J.D. degree program may apply either as full-time or part-time.
+Applicants to the JD degree program may apply either as full-time or part-time students.
 Both divisions have the same academic standards, and all required and core courses are taught by the full-time faculty.
 Students initially admitted to the part-time program may petition to transfer to the full-time division as early as their second semester.

-Under the Law School’s residency requirement, a full-time student normally will take six semesters of study, or three academic years, in order to complete the degree.
+Under the law school’s residency requirement, a full-time student normally will take six semesters of study, or three academic years, in order to complete the degree.
 A part-time student normally will take eight semesters, or four academic years, and one summer session.
 Full-time students enroll in 12 credits or more (up to 15) per semester.
 Part-time students enroll in 11 credits or fewer per semester.
-84 credits are required to graduate.
+A total of 84 credits are required to graduate.

 Full-time students are expected to devote substantially all of their time during the academic year to their studies.
 First-year students in the full-time program are especially urged to refrain from outside employment.
 Upper-class students taking more than 11 credit hours of course work must limit outside employment to no more than 20 hours per week.